ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Steganography is practice of concealing actual information inside innocous-looking information.

-TBA: Short background description of where it is used and why it is useful

 First problem is to identify image which is holding secret information, second problem is to find how to extract it.

 Useful info